 Inspection Guidance:

 If low level radioactive material is buried on-site, determine that it meets the criteria contained in 10 CFR 20.2002, “Method for Obtaining Approval of Proposed Disposal Procedures,” and 10 CFR 20.2108, “Records of Waste Disposal.”
 This guidance is not applicable for waste burial sites that have already been decommissioned.
 This guidance is applicable to Babcock and Wilcox Nuclear Operations Group.
 Review a sample of environmental sampling results to ensure that the licensee is controlling and monitoring the area.
 Determine if the licensee is in excess of action levels as listed in the license application or procedures.
 Determine if the licensee is tracking or trending elevated sampling results and controlling the spread of environmental contamination.
 Determine if the licensee buries non-radiological waste on-site, e.g., in a landfill.
 Determine whether a monitoring program exists which ensures that the waste is indeed "nonradioactive."
 Verify that the licensee is in compliance with their procedures or the license application, if applicable.
 Note: Prior to January 28, 1981, former regulatory criteria contained in 10 CFR 20.304, Disposal by Burial in Soil, permitted the burial of small quantities of licensed materials in soil without specific Commission authorization, but records of the disposal were required to be maintained by former 10 CFR 20.401, Records of Disposal, until the Commission authorized their disposition.

+Effluent Treatment.

 Inspection Requirements.